 I can't help myself but wonder about the local First Nation people and their lifestyle before European contact.
-Being a Realtor© the places they would call home is of real interest to me.
+The places they would call home is of real interest to me.
 So I was pleased to find a book by Charles Hill-Tout who arrived in British Columbia in 1891; his field work has been called "the first resume of British Columbia archaeology".

 There seems to have been two different styles of home, along the Fraser River near Chilliwack and Agassiz, the long house and the the semi-subterranean winter pit house.